nxp-imx/ethos-u-vela/README.md

 * Vela 2.1.0 to 3.0.0 supports TensorFlow 2.4
 * Vela 2.0.0 to 2.0.1 supports TensorFlow 2.3
 * Vela 0.1.0 to 1.2.0 supports TensorFlow 2.1

+## Python Version Support
+The majority of Vela's testing is done using a single version of Python, as indicated by the first version in the list below.
+However, some additional testing is also performed across a range of newer versions starting at the minimum version (pyproject.toml:project.requires-python) indicated in the
+brackets:

+* Vela 3.8.0 to current supports Python 3.9 (3.8)
+* Vela 3.4.0 to 3.7.0 supports Python 3.7 (3.8)
+* Vela 3.3.0 supports Python 3.8 (3.7)
+* Vela 0.1.0 to 3.2.0 supports Python 3.6 (3.7)

 ## Environment